 We build our bikes to last, and if cared for will give many years of useful service.
-It is hard to quantify exactly how long that will be as the work each Brompton is put to by its owner will vary so much, but choices in our design and manufacturing techniques have been made to maximise this useful life.
+It is hard to quantify exactly how long that will be as the work each Brompton is put to by its owner will vary so much, but choices in our design and manufacturing techniques have been made to maximize this useful life.

-While not as lightweight as aluminium, steel is compliant and can absorb more of these stresses.
+While not as lightweight as aluminum, steel is compliant and can absorb more of these stresses.
 It isn’t immune to material fatigue of course, but failure tends to be gradual rather than sudden.
 If your bike is older or subject to higher mileage (i.e. 100+ miles per week), particularly a short wheelbase models that are now typically over 15 years old, it is advisable to periodically examine the frame and hinges for signs of fatigue and other symptoms of wear and tear.

 Compared to the frame warranty widely offered on conventional bikes - often referred to as “limited lifetime” - this may seem quite short.
-However, the nature of our frame design, with its regularly folded and unfolded frame sections, and with the majority of Bromptons used in day-in, day-out commuting, our bike can be subject to the stresses more comparable with bikes with full-suspension frame parts, for which a 5 year warranty is the norm.
+However, the nature of our frame design, with its regularly folded and unfolded frame sections, and with the majority of Bromptons used in day-in, day-out commuting, our bike can be subject to the stresses more comparable with bikes with full-suspension frame parts, for which a 5-year warranty is the norm.

 Nevertheless, if your Brompton is over 5 years-old and develops a fatigue failure, please report this to your local Brompton dealer so that the circumstances of the failure can be discussed with the factory.